MahmoudMoh1499/job-board/README.md

 - Implement caching layer for common queries
 - Add rate limiting for API endpoints
 - Consider read replicas for high-traffic deployments

+## API Testing
+### Postman Collection

+The repository includes a comprehensive Postman collection that demonstrates all the filtering capabilities of the API.
+The collection is organized into different categories of filtering examples:

+- **Basic Field Filtering**: Simple equality, numeric comparison, boolean, text search, and date filtering
+- **Relationship Filtering**: Examples for filtering based on related data like languages, locations, and categories
+- **EAV Attribute Filtering**: Filtering by dynamic attributes in the EAV system
+- **Complex Queries**: Advanced examples combining multiple conditions with logical operators

+To use the collection:

+1. Import `Advanced API Filtering Examples.json` into Postman
+2. Update the `base_url` variable in your Postman environment to match your local or production API URL
+3. Run the requests to see examples of the filtering syntax in action

+This collection serves as both documentation and a testing tool for the API's filtering capabilities.